proenza-lab/dyClamp/README.md

 Depending on the computational costs of your current simulations, **[dyClamp](https://github.com/christianrickert/dyClamp/)** usually completes its cycles of voltage readout, current calculation, and current injection ("cycle time") in 10 µs or less - while at the same time enabling serial communication from and to the controlling host.

+The Teensy 4.0 can be used as well: However, it lacks an onboard digital-to-analog (DAC) converter.
+In addition, the analog-to-digital (ADC) conversion takes up to 20 µs due to changes in the default configuration for sample averaging.

 ## Acknowledgements

 I would like to thank [Cathy Proenza](http://www.ucdenver.edu/academics/colleges/medicalschool/departments/physiology/faculty/Pages/Proenza.aspx), [Niraj Desai](https://github.com/nsdesai), and [Andrew Scallon](https://optogeneticsandneuralengineeringcore.gitlab.io/ONECoreSite/) for providing ressources and valuable feedback during the development process.